THU-DSP-LAB/llvm-project/README.md

 Use [spike](https://github.com/THU-DSP-LAB/ventus-gpgpu-isa-simulator) from THU and follow the `README.md`

+#### 4.4: Driver using example

+Accordingly, after all the building process, you can change directory to `<llvm-ventus-parentFolder>/pocl/build/examples/vecadd` directory, then export variables as what [Bridge icd loader](#3-bridge-icd-loader) does, finally just execute the file `vecadd`
 ### 5: TODOs

 * Emit `barrier` instruction for all stores to local/global memory except sGPR spill.